ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git push origin --delete branch-name`: delete branch branch-name at remote origin

-`git rebase feature_branch`: rebase our current branch on top of feature_branch.
-Commits from feature_branch are taken without changes, commits from current branch not present in feature_branch are placed on top, which changes their commit id (SHA).
+`git rebase other_branch`: rebase our current branch on top of other_branch.
+Commits from other_branch are taken without changes, commits from current branch not present in other_branch are placed on top, which changes their commit id (SHA).
+Changes the current branch.

+`git rebase --onto other_branch HEAD~5`: rebase last 5 commits from current branch on top of other_branch.
+Changes the current branch.

 `git rebase -i HEAD~5`: interactive rebase of last 5 commit in current branch